imanghafoori1/laravel-temp-tag/README.md

 - You wanna a Coupon code to be usable for until tomorrow.

-- You wanna put a product in an slider for week.
+- You wanna put a product in an slider for until weekend.

 - Storing each user perferences, can be done by attaching a 'settings' tag and the perferences as payload.